Fl4sh9174/Switch-Ultrawide-Mods/README.md

 To install the mods, just open the Yuzu, right click on the game you want to install the mod, open mod data location, then just extract the zip there.

 If you find any issue with the mods just let me know.

+Will add the 60 FPS mods when available inside the ultrawide mods zip.